What your small business needs to look for in a free payroll tool

 How do free software providers offer direct deposit?

 Some services offer direct deposit for a flat fee or require you to set up your ACH service with and transmit files directly to your own bank.
 They will provide an ACH file that you can submit to your bank with employee direct deposit details.
 You can sometimes be set up for free (make sure to read the terms of the agreement), but then you'll be charged a processing fee by your bank, which is standard.
 This allows the software to remain accessible by offloading this cost.
 Bank processing fees will vary from bank to bank and their pricing model.
 By the way, you don't necessarily have to go through the bank to process ACH/EFT payments; you might be able to find a better rate by shopping around.

-Let's take a look at the payroll features of these five freebies
+Let's take a look at the payroll features of these four freebies

 Aside from being the only free payroll software contender to offer ACH deposit integration, Payroll4Free also includes HR capabilities such as vacation, paid time off, and sick day tracking.
 One of the incredible highlights is unlimited live customer support.
 There is a limit on employees you can enter- about 25, so it is an ideal solution for small businesses.
 We will say this was the most cumbersome registration process as you will need to fill in a few of the PDF fill-able forms and round up a handful of relevant forms and documents to send them in via email before you can get started.
 If you don't want to pay their $25 ACH setup fee, you can go through your bank directly and only pay the processing fees on each transaction.